 The research was conducted by Puei-Lene Lai and others, published in the International Journal of Medical Mushrooms in 2013.
 This study explored the effects of Hericium erinaceus on nerve growth factor (NGF) synthesis in nerve cells, focusing on its potential neuroprotective impact.

 The study titled "Reduction of depression and anxiety by 4 weeks Hericium erinaceus intake," conducted by Mayumi Nagano et al., was published in 2010.
-It explored the effects of Lion's Mane mushroom (Hericium erinaceus) on menopausal symptoms, depression, sleep quality, and indefinite complaints in women.
+It explored the effects of Lion's Mane mushroom (Hericium Erinaceus) on menopausal symptoms, depression, sleep quality, and indefinite complaints in women.
 The research showed that intake of Hericium erinaceus significantly reduced scores of depression and anxiety.
 The study highlighted its potential in influencing brain functions and the autonomic nervous system, suggesting its effectiveness beyond the nerve growth factor-enhancing action of Hericium erinaceus.

 Scientific sources: